4 Summer Allergy Relief Tips

 "Protecting your skin from exposure to allergens."

-Regardless of your outdoor activity, protect your skin from exposure to allergens can help reduce exposure and symptoms.
+Regardless of your outdoor activity, protecting your skin from exposure to allergens can help reduce exposure and symptoms.
 Yes, protecting your skin and eyes does help.
-Sun glasses will reduce allergens from being collected through your eyes.
-Long sleeve shirts and long pants will help reduce exposure to the skin.
-Did you know there are specially designed garments made to protect skin and allow you to breathe.
-Take a look at some of the popular sport fishing clothing available to learn how lightweight and comfortable long sleeve shirts really are.
+Sunglasses will reduce allergens from being collected through your eyes.
+Long-sleeved shirts and long pants will help reduce exposure to the skin.
+Did you know there are specially designed garments made to protect your skin and allow you to breathe?
+Take a look at some of the popular sport fishing clothing available to learn how lightweight and comfortable long-sleeve shirts really are.

 After you have been exposed

-When all else fails, taking an over the counter antihistamine allergy medicine.
+When all else fails, take an over-the-counter antihistamine allergy medicine.
 This medication will provide temporary relief from itchy, watery eyes.
 It can also help the runny nose and scratchy throat caused by drainage.
-If you know your are allergic, and plan to spend time being exposed to pollen or other allergens, you may want to consider taking the medicine before you go out.
+If you know you are allergic, and plan to spend time being exposed to pollen or other allergens, you may want to consider taking the medicine before you go out.
 As always, consult with your physician before taking any medications.